Digital Nomad Tax

 If you are a citizen of a country that is part of the Schengen Area you can live in Portugal based on the free movement of people.
 We put a full list of all the countries of the Schengen Area in this article.

-If you are not a citizen of the Schengen Area, you will need a visa in order to live in Portugal long term.
+If you are not a citizen of a country of the Schengen Area, you will need a visa in order to live in Portugal long term.

 You can find more information about the different visa options in another article we wrote about taxes in Portugal.